 WJIB is beloved by Boston/Cambridge listeners for its one-of-a-kind playlist and commentary from Bob Bittner, who runs companion AM/FM stations in coastal Maine.
 WJIB-AM 740 is also on FM translator W267CE 101.3 FM from the same tower as WJIB.
 Much like the Boston Bloomberg Radio 106.1 FM translator, WJIB displaced pirate broadcasters notoriously causing trouble after repeated FCC citations.

 FM Translator co-channel interference

 The WMRC 101.3 FM translator in Milford, MA is only 34 km away and drastically limits WJIB 101.3 FM coverage to the western Boston suburbs.
 However, this is the nature of modern FM broadcast, and the new approach of the FCC to squeeze in more stations is to be lauded.
 Modern FM receivers digitally narrow their bandwidth to accommodate strong adjacent signals, and the low capture ratio of wideband FM ensures a relatively pleasant transition between stations at the edge of the coverage area.
 Roughly 10 dB of desired/undesired (D/U) signal ratio is required on WBFM (broadcast FM 88-108 MHz) for a listenable > 40 dB audio SNR output.

 The WMRC 101.3 W267CD translator has mild directivity to the north, but spills signal excessively into the Boston area.
 This hurts WMRC as well since they are wasting power toward areas where WJIB interferes heavily.
 WMRC should consider reaiming the W267CD antenna to improve WMRC and WJIB coverage.
 I would be glad to advise WMRC/WJIB in this effort.

-An illegal broadcaster from Dorchester, MA has been camped on 101.3 as well.
-They cause destruction of nearly 70% of WJIB coverage area.
-Below is an illustration of just the regions of Boston affected–all the southern suburbs and even regions to the east and north of Boston are impacted severely by this pirate.
-The Fenway area on east is highly negatively impacted by the pirate.
+An illegal broadcaster from Dorchester, MA was previously using 101.3 as well.
+They caused destruction of nearly 70% of WJIB coverage area.
+Below is an illustration of just the regions of Boston that were affected–all the southern suburbs and even regions to the east and north of Boston are impacted severely by this pirate.
+The Fenway area on east was highly negatively impacted by the pirate.

 The Dorchester location has three tall antennas, assuming each dedicated to the illegal transmissions on these frequencies: